 In a study published in the British Journal of Sports Medicine, researchers found that people with a sedentary lifestyle have a 25 % greater chance of becoming depressed.

-A sedentary lifestyle kills more than smoking!
+A sedentary lifestyle kills more people than tobacco!

 8 tips to combat a sedentary lifestyle on a daily basis